 Attending meetings

-Meetings are held in public and you are welcome to attend and observe.
-Full Council meetings are filmed and available to watch from a few days after the meeting.
+Meetings are held in public, and you are welcome to attend and observe.

-On rare occasions the meeting will agree to consider an item in private and if this is the case you will be asked to leave.
-This happens infrequently and within very limited circumstances that you will see on the agenda and listed in our constitution.
+On occasions the meeting will agree to consider an item in private and if this is the case you will be asked to leave.
+This happens infrequently and within very limited circumstances that you will see on the agenda and listed in the Council’s constitution.

-You can make an address or ask a question about anything the Council is responsible for or that directly affects people in the city at an ordinary meeting.
-You can only make an address or ask a question about the budget at the budget council meeting.
+You can address Council on any item on the agenda or anything the City Council is responsible for or that directly affects people in the city at an ordinary meeting.
+You can only make an address about the budget at the budget council meeting.
+There will be no addresses at Annual Council.

-Please note that public addresses and questions will be professionally filmed and posted online by the Council and may also be recorded and posted online by any person attending the meeting.
+Please note that public addresses will be professionally filmed and posted online by the Council and may also be recorded and posted online by any person attending the meeting.

 If others wish to address Council on the same issue you will have to share your five minutes' speaking time.